 In May 2014, the FASB issued guidance on revenue recognition which says that we should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration which we expect to be entitled in exchange for those goods or services.
 This guidance is effective for our fiscal year ending September 2019.
 Early application is permitted.
-We will assess the impact this guidance will have on our consolidated financial statements.
+We anticipate that the impact of this guidance on our consolidated financial statements will not be material.